needle-mirror/com.unity.renderstreaming/Documentation~/index.md

 This package contains public APIs and project samples that are built on top of our [**Unity Render Streaming**](../../com.unity.template.renderstreaming-hd/Packages/com.unity.template.renderstreaming/Documentation~/index.md).

-> [!WARNING]
-> Because this version is in development, please do not use it.
-The latest version is `1.2.3`.
-> You can check the version you are using on the Package Manager.

 > [!Video https://www.youtube.com/embed/c2pp_T5xzeU]

 ## Requirements